vdubey0/RecipeAnalysis/README.md

 - *Null Hypothesis*: The distribution of `name_length` when `Average Rating` is missing is the same as the distribution of `name_length` when `Average Rating` is not missing.
 - *Alternative Hypothesis*: The distribution of `name_length` when `Average Rating` is missing is higher than the distribution of `name_length` when `Average Rating` is not missing.
 - *Test Statistic*: signed difference in means (avg recipe time missing avg rating - avg recipe time with avg rating)
-- *Observed test statistic*: 0.08 words
+- *Observed test statistic*: 0.16 words

 This is the result of the permutation test:
 <center><iframe src="assets/not_mar.html" width=650 height=500 frameBorder=0></iframe></center>

-We found that our p-value under the null hypothesis was 0.34, meaning that it was likely that we see our observed test statistic under the null hypothesis.
+We found that our p-value under the null hypothesis was 0.225, meaning that it was likely that we see our observed test statistic under the null hypothesis.
 For this reason, we  fail to reject the null hypothesis.
-We do not have enough evidence that the missingness of the data in “average_rating” is dependent on the “name_length” column.
+We do not have enough evidence that the missingness of the data in `Average Rating` is dependent on the `name_length` column.

+## Hypothesis Testing
+Here we will answer the question posed at the top of the page, in relation to recipes with sugar.
+We hypothesized that the presence of sugar would lead to a higher overall calorie count in recipes.
+To answer our question, we knew we would need to conduct a permutation test because we are trying to determine if the sample with sugar present comes from the same distribution as the sample without sugar.
+In order to do this, we shuffled the `contains_sugar` column and computed the corresponding test statistic 1000 times.
+Details of `contains_sugar` can be found in the AGGREGATE ANALYSIS section.

+We ran the permutation test with the following hypotheses and parameters:
+- Null Hypothesis: There is no difference in average calories between recipes that contain sugar versus recipes that do not contain sugar.
+- Alternative Hypothesis: The average calories between recipes that contain sugar is higher than recipes that do not contain sugar.
+- Test Statistic: signed difference in means (avg calories with sugar - avg calories without sugar)
+- Observed Test Statistic: 4.81
+- Significance Level: 0.05

+These are the results of the permutation test:
+<center><iframe src="assets/final_perm.html" width=650 height=500 frameBorder=0></iframe></center>

+We found that our p-value under the null hypothesis was 0.02, meaning that it was unlikely that we would see our observed test statistic under the null hypothesis.
+For this reason, we could reject the null hypothesis.